Tom Ford's Husband, Fashion Editor Richard Buckley, Dead at 72 - E! Online

 Tom Ford has lost his lifelong partner.

-The designer's husband, fashion journalist Richard Buckley, died Sunday, Sept.
-19 "of natural causes after a long illness," Ford's reps said in a statement to People.
+The designer's husband, fashion journalist Richard Buckley, died "of natural causes after a prolonged illness," Ford's rep confirmed in a statement.
 He was 72.

 Their love story was one that began after the two met at a mutual friend's fashion show in 1986.
 In fact, in the span of an elevator ride, the style icon realized he had found his other half.
 "By the time that elevator landed on the ground floor,' he recalled to People, "I thought, 'You're the one.'
 That's it.
 Click.
 Sold."